Who is this course for?

 This course is open to anyone over the age of 16 wishing to further develop their coaching skills through a recognised FA coaching qualification.
 Typically, if you are a coach who has qualified at FA Level 1 or are an experienced player who is interested in branching out from simply competing to put something back into the sport then this course will be ideal for you.
 The FA Level 2 qualification is also viewed commonly as the minimum requirement for budding coaches with aspirations to make coaching their profession.
 Those coaches wishing to progress to FA Level 3 (UEFA B) and beyond must have attained the Level 2 qualification.

 Approx 75 learning hours in duration, guided by an experienced and fully qualified FA Tutor, the course format is split between an initial training period of 47 hours (an introduction evening plus approx 6 full days), followed by approx 55 hours of planned coaching sessions within a/your club.
 You will then return to your Tutor and course group for a series of ‘Support days’ arranged specifically to give you an opportunity to share and discuss the coaching sessions you have been putting into practice at your club and to help you prepare for your final assessment.
 The FA Level 2 course will include theoretical (classroom) and practical (coaching delivery) elements.

 Theory – Planning & Preparation

-Planning your football sessions is a crucial part of your role as a coach.
-North Riding CFA will provide you with your own personal Candidate coaching Pack (CP) containing everything you need for the duration of the course and beyond.
-All you need to remember is to bring along a pen.
+The theoretical and planning stage of your football coaching sessions is a crucial part of your role as a Level 2 coach.
+North Riding FA will provide you with your own personal Candidate Coaching Pack (CP) containing everything you need for the duration of the course and beyond.

 Your pack contents will include;